 As gaming VR systems go, PlayStation VR has been a hit so far.
 The initial launch gave us a decent slate of games, but in the months since we've seen plenty of new titles arrive, and with triple AAA titles like Fallout 4 in VR coming it's time to take a look at what you need to enjoy this headset long term.
 Outside of a fresh controller and the new PlayStation Camera, this is what you need to fully enjoy your PlayStation VR!

-By the time you have the headset, camera, move controllers, and regular DualShock 4 controller set up, it dawns on you that there's not enough USB ports on your PS4 to charge everything.
+By the time you have the headset, camera, Move controllers, and regular DualShock 4 controller set up, it dawns on you that there are not enough USB ports on your PS4 to charge everything.
 This sucks if your goal is to let everything charge overnight, especially if the other outlets in your living room aren't easily accessible.
-There are several solutions to this partiocular dilemma, but the Power A charge and displ;ay stand is one of the better options out here.
+There are several solutions to this particular dilemma, but the Power A charge and display stand(about $38) is one of the better options out here.

 PlayStation VR is already one of the better headsets for multi-user VR because the headset is never pressed firmly against your face, but a sanitary mask removes any potential by creating a temporary barrier on your skin.
 Yes, this is basically a condom for your VR headset.
 Stop giggling and put it on.

 You can't see your controller when the PlayStation VR is on your head, which isn't a problem for veteran gamers but may make things like grabbing for your controller when you've set it down a little tricky.
 If you only have one controller this is less of a problem, but for many folks, it's easy to get confused.
 Some custom controller grips are just what the doctor ordered.
 Pandaren's controller grips (about $9.99) are easy to use, and feel great against your hands when you can't actually see what you're doing.